 News

-NOMINATIONS FOR OUR NEW 2024 Shenggang Liu Education Foundation Zhenyi Wang Award ARE DUE BY April 30, 2023.
+NOMINATIONS FOR OUR 2025 Shenggang Liu Education Foundation Zhenyi Wang Award ARE DUE BY April 30, 2024.
 A nomination form can be downloaded here and from the PRIZES&AWARDS page.

-NOMINATIONS FOR THE 2024 KJB Award ARE CLOSED.
-Nominations for the 2025 prize are due April 15, 2024.
+NOMINATIONS FOR THE 2025 KJB Award are due April 15, 2025.
 A nomination form can be downloaded here and from the PRIZES&AWARDS page.

-The request for conference hosting Proposals for 2027 in Asia
+*** Request for conference hosting Proposals for 2028 in Europe ****

-Bidding proposals for hosting our 51st conference venue: IRMMW-THz 2026 in the Americas has closed.
-However, we are now entertaining proposals for 2027 in Asia, conference #52.
-Please send the one page Hosting Information form to Peter H. Siegel (peter.at.thzglobal.com) before the due date of January 31, 204.
+Bidding proposals for hosting our 53rd conference venue: IRMMW-THz 2028 in Europe are due on March 15, 2025.
+Note that the normal cut-off date on January 31, 2025 has been extended for just this year.
+Please send the one-page Hosting Information form to Peter H. Siegel (peter.at.thzglobal.com) before the due date of March 15, 2025.

-The site for IRMMW-THz 2025 #50 is Helsinki, Finland with tentative dates of Aug.
-17-22, 2025.
-Professor Zachary Taylor is the Local Chair and the conference will take place on the campus of Aalto University.
+The site for IRMMW-THz 2026 #51 is Salt Lake City, Utah, USA between October 11-16th, 2026.
+Professor Berardi Sensale is the Local Chair and the conference will take place on the campus of the University of Utah.

 READ ABOUT THE PIONEERS OF THz SCIENCE AND TECHNOLOGY